Walks Around Sidmouth Donkey Sanctuary South West Coast Path

 As well as the paths within the Donkey Sanctuary, there is a public footpath that passes though it and many others just a short distance away.
 You can join the South West Coast Path down to Weston Mouth beach or take a number of different routes to Sidmouth, Sidbury or Branscombe.

 Following the helpful map you can pick up from the visitor centre, I headed down a track through the woods.
 I went past the Nature Centre and into the Field Of Dreams.
-In the summer this is a lovely space for children to play, however on this occasion a chalk board advised me it was muddy!
+In the summer this is a lovely space for children to play, however on this occasion in mid winter a chalk board advised me it was muddy!

 I persevered through the Field of Dreams and down the next steep track towards the beach.
 However in the following field it really did became too muddy.
 The sea was tantalisingly close, but I could just envisage myself landing on my backside, the camera covered in mud!
 It had been my intention to walk all the way down to Weston Mouth (about 1 mile) but I decided to leave it for another day.